English as a Second Language

 Learning Outcomes

-- Compare their house to different houses in the world using simple words.
+• Compare their house with houses around the world using simple words.

 Discussion Prompts